How Mold Can Harm Your Health

 The mycotoxin from black mold does not only enter your body through its air passages.
 Alternatively, you may experience an allergic reaction to mold because of the toxin entering your eyes.
 Since mycotoxins are cytotoxic, once they come into contact with your eye cells this will result to inflammation and other eye issues like eye inflammation and soreness, red or bloodshot eyes, eye damage, blurry vision & vision worsening, and jaundice or the yellowing of the eyes.

 The ones highlighted above are some of the crucial facts that you should know about black mold.
 Apart from the above-mentioned impact of black mold to your health, you may also experience its effect in your immune system, circulatory system, reproductive system, and other neurological impacts.
 Seeing that it highly recommended that once you spotted mold growth inside your house, you should immediately get rid of it.
 You may also contact your local contractors to help get rid of the mold.
+An immediate roof inspection will also be helpful when it comes roof leak and black mold problem.
 If you’re located in Charlotte, NC you can call Carolina Storm Roofing – Charlotte’s best roofing contractors.
+And if you are within or near Iredell County, NC, you can also call Carolina Storm Roofing of Mooresville for an expert roofing assistance!